OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/products.rst

 product.product
 =========================================

-Represents one variant of a product.
+Represents one variant of a donation product or physical product.
 Each variant is a separate entry, and multiple variants can reference the same ``product.template``.

-**Most donation products will only need an empty entry of this model, in order to generate an id, to use as a foreign key for other models.**
+**Currently all products can have only a single default variant.**

 See example 2 in :ref:`products` for a detailed representation of templates and variants.

 Special fields
 --------------

 ``product_tmpl_id``
 """""""""""""""""""""
-The foreign key to :ref:`products`.
+The foreign key to :ref:`product.template <product_template>`.

 Methods